ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 #### 2.3.5.1 Better Roll

-Questworlds supports two options for the 'better roll': the highest roll, or the lowest roll.
+QuestWorlds supports two options for the 'better roll': the highest roll, or the lowest roll.
 Some groups prefer lowest roll, some higher.
 The preference toward 'low is better', is often because because 1 is a critical and 20 a fumble, and toward 'high is better' because the winner has rolled a higher number.
 Groups wanting higher abilities to win out slightly more often should use higher roll.

 #### 2.3.5.1 Confusing Ties